najlachamseddine/zkp-protocol-ex/README.md

 * Better logging (info, error, warn)
 * files for different types of authentication library can be added within a subfolder
 * Use a client who is interacting
-* Write benchmark with multiple users connecting at the same time (cargo bench can be used)
+* Write benchmark with multiple users connecting at the same time (cargo bench can be used) using tokio:spawn
 * Test the bigUint value in the exponentiation authentication (function provided but not tested)
 *